At Jetstar we refer to children under 2 years old as infants.

 Infants not occupying a seat don’t have a carry-on baggage allowance.

-You’ll have to carry any baby items such as food, drink, nappies and clothing as part of your own carry-on baggage allowance.
+You’ll have to carry any baby items such as food, drink, nappies and clothing needed during your flight as part of your own carry-on baggage allowance.

 If your infant has an allocated seat, and is either sitting up unaided or in an approved car seat, their fare includes the standard carry-on baggage allowance.